csswizardry/csswizardry.github.com/_posts/2016-02-21-managing-typography-on-large-apps.md

 Notice how there are no colours, no font styles, no font families, no nothing.
-In fact, you could even get rid of the `font-size` declaration completely if you want—my thinking is just to have all headings default to being at least slightly offset from their surroundings.
+In fact, you could even get rid of the `font-size` declaration completely if you want — my thinking is just to have all headings default to being at least slightly offset from their surroundings.

 This approach now gives us great semantic freedom: none of our headings’ look